 - Shakes and tremors

-The most severe alcohol withdrawal symptoms are related to delirium tremors, which can spark hallucinations and seizures.
-Delirium tremors can also cause extreme confusion, irregular heart beat and uncontrollable shakes.
-Delirium tremors can last for up to three days and are most likely to occur between two and three days after last consuming alcohol.
+The most severe alcohol withdrawal symptoms are related to delirium tremens, a condition that can spark hallucinations and seizures.
+The DTs can also cause extreme confusion, irregular heartbeat, and uncontrollable shakes.
+Delirium tremens can last for up to three days and are most likely to occur between two and three days after last consuming alcohol.
 Alcohol is considered the most dangerous substance to withdrawal because of the potentially life-threatening complications it poses.

 Although uncommon, people have died from delirium tremors after experiencing severe fevers and seizures.
 Depression is another common side effect of alcohol withdrawal, which can pose an increased risk of suicide until brain chemistry is rebalanced.